binaryphile/docker-pgsql/README.md

 You'll need to restart PostgreSQL by stopping and starting the
 container:

-    $ docker ps
+    docker ps
-    $ docker stop [id]
+    docker stop [id]
-    $ ./daemon.sh
+    ./daemon.sh

-Each time you run the script, a new container will be created from the image.
-Each time you stop the container, the old container will still occupy your disk and the `docker ps -a` list.
-Periodically you can dispose of the stale containers with the command `docker rm $(docker ps -a -q)`.
+## Debugging

+If you need to debug, you may need to run interactively.
+Just run:

+    export PG_IMAGE=[your index id]/[your repo][:[optional tag]]
+    ./interactive.sh

+If you want to run PostgreSQL in it, you'll need to use the command:

+    /usr/local/pgsql/bin/postgres -c config_file=/root/postgresql.conf

 ## Initializing the Database When You've Pulled the Image

+`initialize-database.sh` is responsible for initializing the database when you already have an image.

-If you are pulling the image to a new system rather than building it, you'll still need the scripts in this repo.
-The easy way to do this is to set use the `interactive.sh` script and let it pull the image.
-Make sure you've set these variables:
+You'll still need the scripts in this repo.
+Set these variables:

-- **IX_NAME** - your docker index username, or the username of the repo owner
-- **REPO_NAME** - the repo name, usually "pgsql"
+- **PG_IMAGE** - the repo name, usually "pgsql"
-- **PGVERSION** - set to the tag name
 - **SU_NAME** - the postgres superuser name you want
-- **SU_PASSWORD** - the postgres superuser password you want
+- **SU_PASS** - the postgres superuser password you want

-When you get the command prompt, run `init.sh`:

-    $ ./init.sh
+Run:

+    ./initialize-database.sh

 When it finishes, exit and run the daemon with `daemon.sh`.